-Division of Juvenile Justice
+Division of Juvenile Justice (DJJ)

-The Division of Juvenile Justice (DJJ) provides education and treatment to California’s youthful offenders up to the age of 25 who have the most serious criminal backgrounds and most intense treatment needs.
-Most juvenile offenders today are committed to county facilities in their home community where they can be closer to their families and local social services that are vital to rehabilitation.
+The DJJ provides education and trauma informed treatment to California’s youthful offenders up to the age of 25 who have the most serious criminal backgrounds and most intense treatment needs.
+Most juvenile offenders today are committed to county facilities in their home communities where they can be closer to their families and local social services that are vital to rehabilitation.

 Realignment gradually transfers the responsibility for managing all committed youth housed at the Division of Juvenile Justice (DJJ) from the state to local county jurisdictions.
 The realignment of DJJ services to the counties will eventually bring about the end of the state’s juvenile justice operations.
 DJJ is no longer accepting new commitments effective June 30, 2021, with some exceptions defined in SB 823.